tj/axon/Readme.md

 ## Performance

-Preliminary benchmarks on my Macbook Pro:
+Preliminary benchmarks on my Macbook Pro based on 10 messages per tick as a realistic production application would likely have even less than this. "better" numbers may be acheived with batching and a larger messages/tick count however this is not realistic.

   64 byte messages: